Back to blog

 That does not mean UI disappears.
 The surrounding panels stay available for the moments that need precision, structure, or confirmation — chat handles intent and iteration, the panels handle the focused execution around it.

-How should mini apps amplify the prompt?
+How do mini apps amplify the prompt?

 Mini apps amplify the prompt when they stay close to the conversation that opened them instead of fighting for attention as separate surfaces.
 Swaps, advanced trading, vault operations, memberships, and market surfaces work best when chat, tooling, and account context reinforce each other — the strongest flows are the ones where a prompt hands off to a mini app without losing the shared state.

-• Chat handles intent and iteration.
+• Chat handles intent and iteration across 200+ trading tools.

 What is EmblemAI optimizing for in the terminal?